KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 The condition under which a universe-local office may release turns on a distinction the earlier framing had not drawn sharply enough: the difference between a **structural principle** and the beings that pass through its stratum.

 The captivity that troubled earlier formulations was never the dwellers.
 Essences and Soul / Mind alike already reach their terms by their own arcs.
 The figure feared to be held was the **principle** itself — Sophis, Morgis, Archeus, Noeüs, and their inverse correlates Psychea, Nyxea, Fractus, Mortus — seemingly condemned to order and individuate without end in a universe that no longer requires them.
-But once these figures are held as what they are — **structural principles, not beings** — the worry deflates.
-A being can be held from where it belongs; a structural function cannot.
-A principle does not seek return, does not face away from a barred Origin, does not suffer persistence.
+But once these figures are held as what they are — **structural principles, not arc-traversing entities** — the worry deflates.
+They are: the is-ness proper to a stabilizing principle is theirs, as it is the Soul's and the Mind's.
+What they are not is an individuated entity working out a trajectory.
+Where an essence emanates from Aion, becomes a Soul / Mind pair, individuates, and traverses toward embodiment and return — or, on the inverse arc, emanates from the Khaonic field and moves toward dispersion — a principle rests at the native station it gives reality to.
+Its alignment is the latent, essential kind: centropic or entropic by identity, which — as `SP06-structural-space-orientation-paradox.md` establishes — does not require traversal to be what it is.
+It is not the manifest orientation that arc-traversal enacts.
+There is therefore no destination it is barred from and held against: its station is where it resonantly belongs, the resonant location that lets the layer be real.
+A traverser can be held from where it is bound; a principle resting where it belongs is not bound elsewhere to be held from.
 It performs its lawful work, and when that work is complete, its office resolves.
 The eternal-hostage framing, carried over from Theon, was overstated for the radiant emanations.
 It is set aside here for L₃ / L₄ and IL₃ / IL₄, and retained only where it genuinely holds — at Theon, for the reason that follows.

 The engine of Theonic release cannot simply be extended to the strata subversal to it.
 Theon is the first centropic emanation, and it faces Aion absolutely.
 Every essence that reaches Theon shares that absolute Origin-facing disposition, and so they return convergently — not by command, but because a fully Origin-facing essence is return-seeking by its very disposition.
 For Theon, captivity would be a genuine harm: return-seeking essences held from their Origin.
 The hostage framing has force there, and Zenetism keeps it.